 The panel itself is made up of elected members (councillors) and those applications that require a decision by the panel will be subject to a full report that is published five working days in advance of the meeting itself.

 The regulatory panel welcomes hearing the views of interested parties during its consideration of planning applications.
 In this way, the panel can be more assured that it is aware of all considerations when it comes to make its decision.

 What happens at the meeting?

-The government has recently advised that the holding of some council meetings virtually cannot happen after 6 May 2021.
-We are returning to some face to face council meetings which includes those of the planning panel.
+In accordance with government advice, the holding of some council meetings virtually is not permitted.
+The Planning and Transportation Regulatory Panel are required to meet face to face to make decisions.
 Restrictions and government guidance relating to the coronavirus, are still in place.
-The intention is that all meetings will be streamed live so that anybody with access to the internet can view it, although occasionally there may be technical limitations to doing this.
 For those wishing to attend just to observe you will need to register.
 See section on “Can I speak at the panel”.
 Council members will be in attendance with some officers.
 Some officers will be taking part virtually.

 The agenda is normally split into two to three separate time slots, depending on the number of items it considers, and normally starts at 9.30am, 11.30am and 1.30pm.
 This avoids you having to wait around for a full day, but we must hear applications in full.
 We will not usually call you earlier than your time slot, but we cannot guarantee it will not be later.

 The chair will start the meeting and set out how it will be conducted.
 The chair will introduce each item and will ask the planning officer to give a brief presentation of the proposal and the recommendation.
 Plans and other information (eg photos) will be displayed electronically in the form of a PowerPoint presentation and referred to throughout the meeting.

 Can I speak at the panel?